Brewers Playoff Picture: Chances, Bracket, Seed for 2025

 The Brewers will be back in the playoff mix in 2025 following another early exit last season.

-Here is last year’s NL bracket:
+Here is the current NL bracket:

 Last Time the Brewers Made the Playoffs